Ronshusterman715/final-project-2025/frontend/fullstack-react/Frontend-readme.md

 - Password: 8-20 characters, must contain:
   - At least one uppercase letter
   - At least one lowercase letter
+  - At least four numbers
-  - At least one number
+  - At least one
   - At least one special character (@$!%\*?&)

 ### Club Creation Form